linsalrob/ComputationalGenomicsManual/Linux/README.md

 3. Google searches

 Google for any application with “tutorial” or “how-to” after the name and you will usually find a helpful description of what is wrong.
-The website https://www.stackoverflow.com/ is particularly useful for linux help.
+The Stack [Overflow website](https://www.stackoverflow.com/) is particularly useful for linux help.